 Safety-critical embedded systems typically work in harsh environments where they are exposed to frequent transient faults such as power supply jitter, network noise and radiation.
-Pizza et al. (1998) stated that, as per the published statistics, the ratio between the frequencies of transient and permanent faults is found to vary from 4 to 1000.
-We follow the dependability concepts presented by Laprie (1995) and Avizienis et al. (2001), and assume that systems are exposed to these faults with probabilities depending on the characteristics of the systems and the environments that they are operating in.
+Pizza et. al. [17] observed from published statistics that the ratio between the frequencies of transient and permanent faults varies from 4 to 1000.
+We follow the dependability concepts presented by Laprie [14] and Avizienis et. al.[3], and assume that systems are exposed to faults with probabilities depending on the characteristics of the systems and the environments that they are operating in.

 Once an error occurs, it is likely that the fault causing this error will be in effect for a certain duration and will cause more errors during that period.
-Burton and Sullivan (1972) defined error bursts consisting of errors that are occurring during the period that a fault is in effect and if two successive errors within that duration does not exceed a certain maximum errorfree period.
+Burton and Sullivan [7] defined error bursts consisting of errors that are occurring during the period that a fault is in effect and if two successive errors within that duration does not exceed a certain maximum error-free period.
 As the errors in a burst are caused by a single fault source, they will have a different probability of occurrence than the errors caused by independent faults.
 This probability depends on several factors, such as the type and the severity of the fault, the resistance of the hardware to the fault, and the reaction of the fault detection and fault tolerance mechanisms to the fault.
 Furthermore, the error bursts can have different durations due to various reasons.
 For example, if we imagine a vehicle as our system under observation, which passes through a field with strong electromagnetic interference, the duration of the exposure to this fault is related to the area of this field as well as the velocity of the vehicle.
-Ferreira (2004) show that 90% of the errors occurred on a CAN network are in the form of error bursts with an average length of $5\mu sec$ in an aggressive environment (factory conditions).
+Ferreira [12] shows that 90% of the errors occurred on a CAN network are in the form of error bursts with an average length of $5\mu sec$ in an aggressive environment (factory conditions).
 However, the probability distribution of the burst length is highly dependent to the environment and more experimental studies are required in order to determine valid distributions for different domains.
-An example of such a study was performed by Burton and Sullivan (1972) for telecommunication systems.
+An example of such a study was performed by [7] for telecommunication systems.